 These buildings are massive.

-So I I think that's very doable.
+So I think that's very doable.

-And then you have, you know, once the kids are in, then you you have to have some perimeter monitoring of some kind.
+And then you have, you know, once the kids are in, then you have to have some perimeter monitoring of some kind.

-And I don't care if it's done via you know, some type of security cameras with somebody actually watching or actually having people at key points around the perimeter of the school, then strategically placed within the school.
+And I don't care if it's done via, you know, some type of security cameras with somebody actually watching or actually having people at key points around the perimeter of the school, then strategically placed within the school.

 I bet they'd love the former military guys that they met.